Search the collections

 The Midsumma Carnival is one event of the Festival.

 - Round sticker, blue and white, featuring central blue circle with white lines radiating out from it.
-A round yellow sticker has been stuck to the front.

 - Acquisition Information:

 |Themes this item is part of:||Cultural Diversity Collection, Public Life & Institutions Collection|

 |Place & Date Used:||Melbourne, Victoria, Australia, circa 1990s|

 |Place & Date of Event:||Melbourne, Victoria, Australia, circa 1990s|